 Because I keep my tasks in Emacs Org-Mode, I thought it might be worth showing how I use James’ workflow with those tools, for both existing and new Emacs users.
 So I recorded a video showing this workflow in Emacs:

 What I show is identical to what James is doing, save for the fact that I use different tools.
 While you can use any productivity tools to implement this workflow, those of us who are Emacs users will want to do it with Emacs.
-For me, the main advantage of Emacs and Org-Mode over Todoist and Google Calendar with this workflow is that I can schedule events with Google Calendar (synced with Emacs via the admittedly buggy org-gcal), and tasks with Org-Mode, but see them with the same view (the agenda).
+For me, the main advantage of Emacs and Org-Mode over Todoist and Google Calendar with this workflow is that I can schedule events with Google Calendar (synced with Emacs via org-gcal), and tasks with Org-Mode, but see them with the same view (the agenda).

 Let me know (@tasshinfogleman) if you have any questions about what I presented.
 I’ll be curious to see if James or others have suggestions to improve on this workflow, or if Emacs users have better ways of implementing it.